mhibx/wazuh-security-monitoring-lab/README.md

 - SIEM Deployment
 - Windows Event Analysis
+- Network Traffic Analysis
 - Log Analysis
 - Threat Detection
 - Security Monitoring
 - Detection Rule Configuration
+- IDS Integration
+- Alert Correlation
 - Incident Investigation

 ## What I Learned

-Building the lab from scratch helped me understand how security monitoring works across the different stages of the detection process.
+Building the environment from scratch helped me understand how different security monitoring components work together.

-Instead of treating alerts as isolated events, I practiced tracing them back to the underlying Windows activity and examining the available telemetry to understand what happened.

-This also gave me a practical foundation for developing custom detection rules and documenting security investigations.
+On the endpoint side, I practiced collecting and investigating Windows security telemetry through Wazuh and Sysmon.

+On the network side, I used Suricata to inspect traffic and generate IDS alerts from simulated activity, including Nmap scans from a Kali Linux attacker machine.

+The lab also helped me understand that generating an alert is only one part of detection engineering.
+The next step is determining which events are meaningful, reducing unnecessary alerts, and correlating related activity so that an analyst can investigate a security event more efficiently.

 ## Future Improvements

+- Complete Wazuh correlation and alert tuning for Suricata events
 - Active Directory integration
 - MITRE ATT&CK mapping
 - Custom Wazuh decoders
 - Advanced Sysmon detection rules
 - Email alerting
-- Network IDS integration
+- Additional network-based detection use cases